Birding

 About The Publication:

 “Birding is the award-winning, full-color flagship journal of the American Birding Association.
 The ABA welcomes as members all persons interested in birdwatching in the Americas and beyond.
 A ll ABA members receive Birding magazine.”
 50% freelance.
 Welcomes new writers.
 Circ.
 12K.
 Bimonthly.
 Pays on publication.
 Publishes ms 24 months after acceptance.
 Buys first rights.
 Accepts reprints.
 Responds one week.
 Sample copy available online.
 Subscription $45, $55 outside the U.S. Guidelines by email.
-Pays $200 for 1500-3000 words.

 Current Needs:

 “We are interested in articles about wild birds and the people who watch them.”
+Pays $200 for 1500-3000 words.
 Submit query by email.

 Pays $200 for 1500-3000 words.